selfup/rejs/DOCS.md

 ##### As @cite-reader mentioned in this [issue](https://github.com/selfup/rejs/issues/13):

-*This database is only as strong as the `fs.writeFileSync` method provided by the `fs` module API *This mean that is there is a power failure or what have you during a table update/write event, your data will more than likely be lost forever!
+##### This database is only as strong as the `fs.writeFileSync` method provided by the `fs` module API
+##### This means that if there is a power failure or what have you during a table update/write event, your data will more than likely be lost forever!

 * If you can read javascript tests, skip the docs and just go read the tests!
 * They are pretty verbose and will get you up to speed on how things work.